 Sandals Antigua still has our favorite breakfast spot.
 Bayside Restaurant is located on the beach!
 It’s open-air seating, which means you do have the occasional bird or two that wants to drink your coffee. ha ha!
 Tip: Plan to arrive 10 to 15 minutes before the restaurant opens to nab a beach side table.
 There will be others doing the same thing.
 We actually made a few friends this way.
 We all had something in common: early risers who enjoy eating breakfast on the beach!

 During our honeymoon to Antigua and Barbuda we signed up for a half day island tour.
 The Jeep tour included two couples and brought us to Blockhouse ruins, Nelson’s Dockyard, Shirley’s Heights and Devil’s Bridge.
 Tip: Bring your camera is this tour will give you gorgeous landscape photography opportunities.

 1. Beach Vendors

 The beach is not private to Sandals Resort guests.
-Thankfully, there are Sandals guards at each entrance from the beach onto the resort.
-While you are walking the beach or laying out on the beach, you will get harassed by local vendors selling their wares.
-For this reason, we did not lay out on the beach.
-Unfortunately, even when we found lounge chairs behind the fence, vendors would lean on the fence and still harass us.
+Thankfully, there are Sandals guards at each entrance from the beach onto the all inclusive resort.
+While you are walking the beach or lounging on the beach, you will get harassed by local vendors selling their wares.
+For this reason, we did not relax on the beach.
+Unfortunately, even when we found lounge chairs behind the resort fence, vendors would lean on the fence and still try to get our attention.

 2. Check-In Process